 With all accommodation types and room types, you have a lot to choose from.
-However, some are very popular so when you compare all options and choose your favourite one, also tell your agent what your second preference is in case you preferred option is no longer available.
+However, some are very popular so when you compare all options and choose your favourite one, also tell us what your second preference is in case your preferred option is no longer available.
 This will save time in the process.

 When should I book my accommodation?

 It is up to you but the earlier you book, the more options will be available, so we recommend that you look through our range of options at the same time as you book your course and book both at once.
 In any case, if you would like ELC to arrange accommodation for you, you need to book minimum 4 weeks before you arrive.

 ELC offers a number of apartment accommodation options of different standards but all are excellent value for money.